 Together with the hindbrain, it forms the brainstem.
 This is the part of your brain which connects to the spinal chord directly, acting as your physical connection between the brain and the rest of your body.

 It controls movement and also processes vision and speech.
 Eye movement is handled here too.
 It also plays a role in motor and sensory functions like our body sensations and reflexes.

 Sitting on top of the rest of the brain, your forebrain is the largest part of your brain.

-It takes up 2/3 of your brain and comes in at roughly 1 pound in weight.
-It’s also the most advanced part of your brain, handling executive and higher functions such as thinking, perceiving and language.
-It also helps in controlling motor functions and relaying sensory data.
+It takes up 2/3 of your brain and roughly weighs 1 pound.
+It’s the most advanced part of your brain, handling executive and higher functions, such as thinking, perceiving, and language.
+It also helps control motor functions and relay sensory data.